EdoGiordani99/Traffic-Light-Detector/README.md

 In this project a **traffic light detector** will be implemented.
 After the detection a classification on the type and color of the light will be done.
 Finally the network will be able to detect and distinguish 7 different classes of traffic lights: red, green, yellow lights for both cars and pedestrian  and finally the 'unknown' class (for all the traffic lights that are identifiable but we cannot see their color).

+## About the repository
+In this repository I reported all the codes I used to build and train the Faster RCNN model and for the Yolo V5 fine tuning.
+All the functions are written according to the PyTorch framework.

+Due to limited computational resourses of my laptop I used the Colab Notebook for training and evaluation phase.

+All the notebooks can be found in the *Colab_Notebooks* folder.

 ## Base Idea
 The very first intuition is the one adopted in the FasterRCNN algorithm which is a lighter and faster version of Fast RCNN.
 This faster system should be great since it will allow us to use it in embedding systems.
 A possible approach to the algorithm I will implement is the following:
 - **Feature extraction**: a CNN will be used to extract the main features of the image.